kaspermunch/PopulationGenomicsCourse/Exercises/tree_sequences/README.md

-# Relate
+# Tree sequences

 ![billede](https://user-images.githubusercontent.com/47324240/158781125-b0d4af85-69dd-4d4a-b722-30da62e8c18f.png)

-Male X chromosomes are easy to use for haplotype-based analysis, as they are haploid and therefore does not require phasing.
+If the sequences in your data set are individual haplotypes, it is possible to construct the coalescence trees for each nonrecombining segment of a genomic alignment.
+If you are working on male X chromosomes this is easy because they are haploid and do not require phasing.
 However, autosomes are diploid, and we would like to use haplotype-based analysis here as well.
-This can be done through phasing.

-Multiple phasing methods are known, such as Beagle (used in Week 4) and Shapeit.
-If you are lucky, the dataset you are using has already been phased, which is where we start this week.
-We are back to looking at chr2.
+This can be done through either phasing of short reads mapped to a reference genome, or by assembing each haplotype `de novo` using long reads such as PacBio HiFi.
+Your chr2 data set is already phased so you are good to go.

-In this exercise we will run Relate to infer local trees along a genomic region, and subsequently use those trees for inference.
+In this exercise we will run the Relate program to infer local trees.
+In the upcomming exercises we will revisit this tree sequence and use it for inference of demography and selection.

 ## Request an interactive session on a compute node:

-To start off, request an interactive job.
+Begin by requesting an interactive job:

 ```
 srun --mem-per-cpu=5g --time=3:00:00 --account=populationgenomics --pty bash